AkaashBeher/ACESResumeRepo/README.md

 # ACESResumeRepo
 A list of resumes from past ACES students to act as a guide for what a good resume looks like.
-Includes pdfs of resumes as well as LaTeX files to use as templates
+Includes pdfs of resumes as well as LaTeX files to use as templates.

-To open and edit LaTeX files create an Overleaf account, create a new project, and upload the .zip file
+To open and edit LaTeX files create an Overleaf account, create a new project, and upload the .zip file.
+Feel free to look at the templates avaliable on Overleaf as well!

 Link to Presentation